rclone/rclone/docs/content/docs.md

     rclone sync source:path dest:path

-Sync the source to the destination.
+Sync the source to the destination, changing the destination only.
 Doesn't transfer unchanged files, testing first by modification time then by size.
+Destination is updated to match source, including deleting files if necessary.
-Deletes any files that exist in source that don't exist in destination.
-Since this can cause data loss, test first with the `--dry-run` flag.
+Since this can cause data loss, test first with the --dry-run flag.

     rclone ls [remote:path]